-- 8.1 Regulation 105 of the Conservation of Habitats and Species Regulations 2017 states an Appropriate Assessment is necessary when "a land use plan is likely to have a significant effect on a European site (either alone or in combination with other plans or projects) and is not directly connected with or necessary to the management of the site". - 8.2 EC (2001) summaries the importance of assessing impacts in this way, as it establishes whether or not there may be, overall, an impact which may have significant effects on a Natura 2000 site.
+8.1 Regulation 105 of the Conservation of Habitats and Species Regulations 2017 states an Appropriate Assessment is necessary when "a land use plan is likely to have a

+- 8.2 EC (2001) summaries the importance of assessing impacts in this way, as it establishes whether or not there may be, overall, an impact which may have significant effects on a Natura 2000 site.
 For example, a proposed development may be built in close proximity to a Natura 2000 site and the non-physical disturbance it may generate will not significantly affect the designated bird alone.
 However, if there were other existing or proposed projects or plans (e.g. housing development resulting neighbouring district on another boundary to the site), then total noise levels from all these projects taken together may cause disturbance then that is concluded as being "significant".

-- 8.3 In line with Regulation 105, it is necessary to consider whether there may also be significant effects in combination with other plans or projects, where likely significant effects have been identified in the Calderdale Local Plan.
+- In line with Regulation 105, it is necessary to consider whether there may also be significant effects in combination with other plans or projects, where likely significant effects have been identified in the Calderdale Local Plan.
 In order to do this, plans and projects that may result in combination significant effects with the Calderdale Local Plan, have been identified.
 Early work was undertaken in relation to identifying such plans and projects for the Calderdale Core Strategy HRA, however this work ceased as the Plan progressed to a Local Plan as much of the information had become out-of-date.
 It has now therefore been updated during this HRA process.

 - B.4 Due to the large scale of plans, and following the approach taken in the Core Strategy HRA, the search focused on planned spatial growth plans within the authorities adjacent to Calderdale and within the wider strategic region.
 As well as highlighting the potential in combination effects resulting from these plans, any HRA outcome/work for the respective plans has been summarised.
 The plans of the following authorities have been included in the scope of this exercise:

 - City of Bradford Metropolitan Council

 - Kirklees Council

 - Oldham Council

 - Rochdale Council

 - Rossendale Council

 - Burnley Council

 - Pendle Council

 - Peak District National Park Authority

 - Craven Council

 - Leeds City Council

 - Wakefield Council

 - Greater Manchester Combined Authority

 - West Yorkshire Integrated Transport Authority